aaron-clovsky/rt4k_auto_profile/README.md

 ## EXTENDING THIS PROJECT

-[rt4k_auto.sh](https://tbd.tbd) is relatively simple to extend, more devices and more types of devices can be added as needed.
+[rt4k_auto.sh](https://github.com/aaron-clovsky/rt4k_auto_profile/blob/main/rt4k_auto.sh) is relatively simple to extend, more devices and more types of devices can be added as needed.
 <br><br>
 Both
 [ctrl_monoprice_4067](https://github.com/aaron-clovsky/ctrl_monoprice_4067)
 and [read_gscartsw.sh](https://github.com/aaron-clovsky/read_gscartsw) are
-implemented to work the same way:
+implemented to work the same way when run:
 - Write a single number: \[0-8\] as output to stdout<br>
 (all other output goes to stderr)
-- 0 indicates: *NO ACTIVE INPUT*, all other values specify an active input
+- 0 indicates: *NO ACTIVE INPUT*, \[1-8\] specifies the active input

-<br><br>
+By writing additional programs or scripts that follow this protocol, new devices can be polled in the main loop of [rt4k_auto.sh](https://github.com/aaron-clovsky/rt4k_auto_profile/blob/main/rt4k_auto.sh).
-By writing additional programs or scripts that follow this protocol, new sections can be added to the main loop of [rt4k_auto.sh](https://tbd.tbd).
-The only current limitation is that no more than 12 profiles can currently be selected.
+The only current limitation is that no more than 12 profiles can currently be selected .

 ## FUTURE DIRECTIONS